defold/doc/docs/en/manuals/gui-layouts.md

 ## Layout change messages

-When the engine switches layout as a result of device rotation, a `layout_changed` message is posted to the GUI components' scripts that are affected by the change.
+When the layout changes, a `layout_changed` message is posted to the GUI component’s script.
+This happens when the engine changes layout automatically (Auto Layout Selection ON) or when your script calls `gui.set_layout()` and the layout actually changes.
 The message contains the hashed id of the layout so the script can perform logic depending on which layout is selected:

 ```lua
 function on_message(self, message_id, message, sender)